Microelectronic Engineering BS

 Job OutlookAs the advancement of electronics and technology continue to improve and expand our lifestyles, so do opportunities for students in microelectronic engineering.

-Job TitlesProcess Engineer, Device Engineer, Development Engineer, Research Engineer, Equipment Engineer, Principle Engineer
+Job TitlesProcess Engineer, Device Engineer, Development Engineer, Research Engineer, Equipment Engineer, Principle Engineer, Process Integration Engineer, Manufacturing Yield Engineer, Photolithography Engineer, Field Applications Engineer.

 EmploymentElectrical and electronics engineers held about 294,000 jobs in 2010, making up the largest branch of engineering.
 Most jobs were in professional, scientific, and technical services firms, government agencies, and manufacturers of computer and electronic products and machinery.
 Wholesale trade, communications, and utilities firms accounted for most of the remaining jobs.
 (Source: U.S. Bureau of Labor Statistics O.O.H.)

-Selected Employer Hiring PartnersAllegro, AMD, Analog Devices, Applied Materials, ASML, Cree, NXP, Global Foundries, IBM, Intel Corporation, Intersil, A Renesas Company, KLA, L-3 Communications, MACOM, Maxim, Microchip, Micron Technology, Northrop Grumman, On-Semiconductor, Qorvo, Samsung, Sandia National Labs, Synaptics, Texas Instruments, Vicor.
+Selected Employer Hiring PartnersAllegro, AMD, Analog Devices, Applied Materials, ASML, Global Foundries, II-VI Incorporated, HP, IBM, Intel Corporation, Intersil, A Renesas Company, KLA, Maxim, Microchip, Metrigraphics, Micron Technology, Northrop Grumman, ON-Semiconductor, Qorvo, Samsung, Sandia National Labs, Skywater Technology, Texas Instruments, TRUMPF Photonics, Vicor.

 Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
 Feel free to contact Maria Pagani Wiegand, the career services coordinator who works with the Microelectronic Engineering program.
 You can access information about services through our web site at www.rit.edu/careerservices.